TinyCamera/saucelabs_assignment/README.md

 # What I didn't get done, but would have liked to
 Due to time constaints, I was not able to complete testing.
 However, as I have split the code into smaller atomic services, I feel unit testing would be trivial.
 More sophisticated integration testing could be implemented by mocking the MagnificentService and asserting correct results in the output logfile.

 With a little more effort, my solution could be parametised in a number of different ways.
-It could test any url/webservice, could even calculate metrics over a much larger period of time.
+It could test any url/webservice, could even calculate metrics over a much larger period of time or modify polling frequency.

 I'm keen to talk more about my solution, so if you have any other questions, please reach out.